cameronpresley/code-retreat/typescript/README.md

 1. Clone the repo
 1. Run `yarn install`
-1. Run the Mars Rover test suite with `yarn run mars-test`
+1. Run the Mars Rover test suite with `yarn run test-mars`
-1. Run the Game of Life test suite with `yarn run gol`
+1. Run the Game of Life test suite with `yarn run test-gol`